 The First Kiss Apple can grow to become huge fruit (more than three inches in diameter!).
 First Kiss Apple growers must get a growing permit from the University of Minnesota to grow these self-pollinators.

-The Honeygold Apple is a favorite for orchards in the north because of how well it withstands the cold.
-Resulting from a Haralson Apple and Golden Delicious Apple cross, the Honeygold Apple tree is also drought resistant.
+The Honeygold Apple is a favorite for orchards in the north because it withstands the cold well.
+Resulting of a Haralson Apple and Golden Delicious Apple cross, the Honeygold Apple tree is also drought resistant.

 51. Paula Red

 Though the Paula Red Apple’s genetics are undocumented, it reminds consumers of the McIntosh Apple.
 Because its falls apart quickly, it is esteemed in baking recipes and apple sauces.